-- k) Provide an east-west Citywide Greenway route that connects to Braid Street Skytrain Station, Maillardville Neighbourhood Centre, residential areas to the north of Brunette Avenue, and other key community destinations (e.g. Laval Square), as shown on Schedule B. - Provide a Neighbourhood Greenway route for areas south of Brunette Avenue, including a bikeway along Adair Avenue and a road extension to Nelson Street, that connects to Mackin Park and to Schoolhouse Street via Seguin Drive as shown on Schedule B. - m) Extend the public right-of-way, west of Adair Avenue to Brunette Avenue and east of Adair Avenue to Mackin Park, to accommodate the planned Neighbourhood Greenway shown on Schedule B.
+- j) Develop Citywide and Neighbourhood Greenways to connect pedestrians and cyclists with key destinations, as shown on Schedule B. - k) Provide an east-west Citywide Greenway route that connects to Braid Street Skytrain Station, Maillardville Neighbourhood Centre, residential areas to the north of Brunette Avenue, and other key community destinations (e.g. Laval Square), as shown on Schedule B. - Provide a Neighbourhood Greenway route for areas south of Brunette Avenue, including a bikeway along Adair Avenue and a road extension to Nelson Street, that connects to Mackin Park and to Schoolhouse Street via Seguin Drive as shown on Schedule B. - m) Extend the public right-of-way, west of Adair Avenue to Brunette Avenue and east of Adair Avenue to Mackin Park, to accommodate the planned Neighbourhood Greenway shown on Schedule B.